 At Proximate Solutions, we specialize in engineering these custom ecommerce setups.
 We look at your catalog data, your tech stack, and your long-term goals to help you select and build on the platform that will deliver the best return on your investment.

-2- Does BigCommerce charge transaction fees?
+2- Does BigCommerce impose processing transaction fees?

 Choosing a platform for a large online store is a major decision.
 The choice you make impacts your software cost, your development timeline, and your daily operations.
 Two options lead the market: Shopify Plus and BigCommerce Enterprise.